lipenco/rgsoc-blog/source/posts/2013-07-24-more-is-new-less.md

 title: More is new less
 ---

-Have you heard of Single Responsibility Principle.
-Of course you don't, because "you" don't exist.
+Have you heard of Single Responsibility Principle?
+Of course you had not - "you" don't exist.
 I keep forgetting nobody is reading that.
 Well, Uncle Bob had a [great talk](http://vimeo.com/43592685) about this topic.

 But I prefer listen to my friend Mateusz, who become my unofficial coach.
 Refactoring is my new favourite topic thanks to him.